Penal Code § 1368 PC sets forth California law as to a defendant’s mental competency to stand trial.

 The length of the treatment is for:

-- up to four months to determine if the accused can regain competency, or
+- up to four months to determine if you can regain competency or

-- additional reasonable time for his/her medical condition to improve.13
+- additional reasonable time for your medical condition to improve.13

-If, however, a judge finds the defendant competent to stand trial, then the trial or criminal proceedings resume.14
+If a judge finds you competent to stand trial, then your trial or criminal proceedings resume.14

 5. Is a competency hearing a civil or criminal hearing?

-Further, since neither guilt nor innocence is at issue, the defense counsel must support that position, for his/her client, which counsel believes to be in the defendant’s best interests.
-This is true even when those interests conflict with the client’s stated position.16
+Further, since neither guilt nor innocence is at issue, your defense counsel must support the position which they believe to be in your best interests.
+This is true even when those interests conflict with your stated position.16

 Legal References: